sfigg/commercialization-public/manufacture/desktop/dism-image-management-command-line-options-s14.md

 This command-line option does not apply to virtual hard disk (VHD) files.

-**Important**
+> [!Important]

-Ensure that you have enough disk space for the **/Append-Image** option to run.
+> Ensure that you have enough disk space for the **/Append-Image** option to run.
 If you run out of disk space while the image is being appended, you might corrupt the .wim file.

 Syntax: